thiagolrpinho/MP-Trabalho-1-20perguntas/readme.md

 ```
 ./all_tester --list-tests
 ```
-Or jus run it using
+Or just run it using
 ```
 ./all_tester
 ```